Hazot/FishHunt/README.md

 # FishHunt

-This is the original game.
+This is the LOCC kind of the game.

-I could maybe add some music.